-The victory before 2,198 fans on the William Jewell campus in Liberty extended the No. 2-ranked Cardinals' unbeaten streak to 11 games and earned them a semifinal berth against Austin College on Dec.
+The victory before 2,198 fans on the William Jeweli campus in Liberty extended the No. 2-ranked Cardinals' unbeaten streak to 11 games and earned them a semifinal berth against Austin College on Dec.
 5 in Sherman, Texas.
 In the other semifinal game, Concordia (Minn.) will play at Westminster (Pa.).
 The Division II championship game will be Dec.
 12.

 "All we were hoping for on that last play was not to get an interference call," Jewell Coach Vic Wallace said.
 "I think we got so many calls because our guys are pretty aggressive.
 We have a young team.
-It's the excitement perience."
+It's the excitement of the whole thing and our inexperience."

-Jewell ran up a 13-0 halftime lead on field goals of 22 and 28 vards by Jerry Burch and a 1yard touchdown pass from Kelly Groom to Marty Hensley.
+Jewell ran up a 13-0 halftime lead on field goals of 22 and 28 yards by Jerry Burch and a 1-yard touchdown pass from Kelly Groom to Marty Hensley.